1.3.0 Material accounting policies

 Revenue from contracts with customers is recognized at the point in time when the Company satisfies a performance obligation by transferring control of a promised product or service to a customer and is measured at the amount of transaction price allocated to that performance obligation.
 Discount, taxes & duties (other than excise duty) are excluded from revenue.

-of the earnings from the exploitation of reserves after recovery of eligible cost, a part of the revenue is paid to Government of India which is called Profit Petroleum.
+As per the Production Sharing Contracts for extracting the Oil and Gas Reserves with Government of India, out of the earnings from the exploitation of reserves after recovery of eligible cost, a part of the revenue is paid to Government of India which is called Profit Petroleum.
 It is reduced from the revenue from Sale of Products as Government of India's Share in Profit Petroleum.

-The transfer of control on sale of Crude Oil, Natural Gas, Liquefied Petroleum Gas (LPG), Renewable energy and Condensate occurs either at the point of delivery or the point of receipt, where usually the title is passed and/ or the customer takes physical possession, depending upon the contractual conditions.
+The transfer of control on sale of Crude Oil, Natural Gas, Liquefied Petroleum Gas (LPG), Renewable energy and Condensate occurs either at the point of delivery or the point of receipt, where usually the title is passed and/or the customer takes physical possession, depending upon the contractual conditions.
 Any retrospective revision in prices is accounted for in the year of such revision.

 Claims on Central Government / Petroleum Planning & Analysis Cell (PPAC) towards gas pool revenue are accrued based on quantity delivered to the customers at discounted price, in respect of which revenue is recognized when collectability of the receivable is reasonably certain.